smitesh-sutaria/edge-desktop-virtualization/idv/README.md

     ```bash
     sudo systemctl status idv-init.service
     ```
-   **Note:**After starting the idv-init service, the screen will go blank because X is running.
+   **Note**:After starting the idv-init service, the screen will go blank because X is running.
 Ensure you have SSH access to the machine for the next steps.

 ## Enable and start `idv-launcher` service